albiboni/User-RecSys/README.md

 ## Recommender system
-The folder recommender system presents the different recommendation model used and a dataset which includes the hotels in the region of the lac Leéman (Lausanne and Geneva).
+The folder recommender system presents the different recommendation model used and a dataset which includes the hotels in the region of the lac Léman (Lausanne and Geneva).

 ## Links
 Project presentation: https://mega.nz/#!sDAWwAbD!CI2-3pkmOrOwqVZqDZCG0q-aK3bdVe_ORYlaW7LfMVQ